lmnoopp/MedSecure/README.md

+# MedSecure
-# MedSecure: Secure Medical Documentation Sending over the Private Network
+Secure Medical Documentation Sending over the Private Network

 ## Customer Challenge
 A healthcare organization requires a secure medical document processing system that ensures that all PHI data never traverses the public internet and remains completely isolated from internet-facing applications to meet HIPAA requirements.